hf/quicpipe/README.md

 - Both have previously exchanged TLS trust information
 - Both *always* use 12-byte connection IDs (this can be modified)
 - Both assume QUIC version 1, and do no MTU discovery
-- `A` produces an intiial packet and discloses its connection IDs to `R`
+- `A` produces an initial packet and discloses its connection IDs to `R`
-- `B` receives the inidial handshake out-of-band and discloses its connection IDs to `R`
+- `B` receives the initial handshake out-of-band and discloses its connection IDs to `R`
 - `A` and `B` talk to `R` via HTTP3 or another QUIC-based protocol
 - `R` maps all of `A`'s connection IDs to its public UDP address, and forwards